milicmil/KCNI_summer_school_day1/Tractor_tut_full.md

 #### Loading Python module with numpy and pandas installed

-The commands below tell you what modules on Sci-net you should load.
-Load python 3.8.5 (It has numpy and pandas already installed)
+The commands below tell you what modules on Sci-net you should load. python 3.8.5 (It has numpy and pandas already installed) (This should already be done during the tutorial_data copy step)
 ```
 module load python/3.8.5
 ```